yescallop/fluent-uri-rs/README.md

 # fluent-uri

-A full-featured URI/IRI handling library compliant with [RFC 3986] and [RFC 3987].
+A generic URI/IRI handling library compliant with [RFC 3986] and [RFC 3987].
 It is:

 - **Fast:** Zero-copy parsing.
 Benchmarked to be highly performant.[^bench-res]
 - **Easy:** Carefully designed and documented APIs.
 Handy percent-encoding utilities.